MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/move-users-from-on-premises-to-teams.md

 -  **Migrate users with telephony capabilities.** Users can make and receive calls using the Teams client.
 You can choose either Microsoft Calling Plan or Direct Routing to connect the telephony services to Teams.

     -  Microsoft Calling Plan provides an all-in-the-cloud voice solution.
-For more information about Microsoft Calling Plan, see <insert link here>.
+For more information about Microsoft Calling Plan, see INSERT LINK HERE.

     -  Direct Routing lets you use virtually any PSTN trunk,  and you can configure interoperability between customer-owned telephony equipment and Microsoft Phone System.
 For more information, see [Plan Direct Routing](../../sfbserver/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/plan-direct-routing.md) and [Configure Direct Routing](../../sfbserver/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/configure-direct-routing.md).